tonywang3571/Election_Analysis/README.md

 ## Overview of Project

 **Purpose:**
 A Colorado Board of Elections employee, Tom, is asking for assistance in completing an election audit for a recent local congressional election.
 For this analysis, we would need to compile a list of candidates, votes for each candidate, precent of votes for each candidate, and providing the final results to determine the winner of the election.
-The purpose of this analysis is to assist Tom with analyzing and calculating the data to determine the winner of the election based on popular vote.
+Although we completed our initial audit, the election commision requested additional data related county turnouts, voter turnouts for each county, percentage of votes for each county, and the highest county turnout.
+The purpose of this analysis is to assist Tom with analyzing and calculating the data to determine the winner of the election based on popular vote, as well as data calculating data for county turnouts and determining the highest county turnout.

 ## Resources:
 - Data Source: election_results.csv